westhouseproject/migrations/README.md

 Yes, you can version the changes to your database.

 The `users` table needs a `gender` column?
-Create a new migration using `db-migrate create users` and specify it in the generated `.js` file.
+Create a new migration using `migrate create users` and specify it in the generated `.js` file.

 You find the `first_name` and `last_name` columns redundant, and you would like to merge them into a `full_name` column?
-Same deal; `db-migrate create users` and you get yourself a new migration file.
+Same deal; `migrate create users` and you get yourself a new migration file.

 ## Warning